experiment/experiment-grant-scapie-mcscrapeface/timeline.md

 # MVP

+ - Grants Database for Higher Education, Education Research
+ - Table lists all grants with:
+     - organization
+     - name
+     - contact info
+     - link
+     - deadline
+     - description
+     - amount
+     - type: award v grant
+     - tags
+ - Searchable by:
+     - organization
+     - amount
+     - deadline
+     - keywords
+     - type
+     - tags
+ - Sortable by:
+     - amount
+     - deadline
+     - type
+ - Database scrapes grant sources at least once daily
+ - populates database with source and json object of info about each grant from source
+ - Scraper for each source has notification alert if it fails
+ - Clicking on a grant goes to a page with details about that grant and links to the actual grant page
  - Grants database include at least 17 sources.
  - 4 - Humanities, Social Science, STEM
  - 4 - State and Federal Funding Sources